Griffon (roller coaster): Track

-The steel track of Griffon is 3108 ft long and the lift is approximately 205 ft high.
-The ride is equipped with an elevator that can return riders to ground level if a train must be evacuated while on the lift hill.
-The supports are light blue while the track is a darker blue.
+Griffon's steel track is 3108 ft long and its lift is approximately 205 ft high.
+There is an elevator that can return riders to ground level if a train must be evacuated on the lift hill.
+The supports are light blue and the track is a darker blue.
 The track was fabricated by Clermont Steel Fabricators in Batavia, Ohio, which manufactures Bolliger & Mabillard's roller coasters.

 Trains

 Griffon operates with three steel and fiberglass trains, colored red, yellow, and black.
 Each train has three rows that seat ten riders across for a total of 30 riders per train; each seat has its own individual over-the-shoulder restraint with a seatbelt.
-This configuration allows the ride to achieve a theoretical hourly capacity of 1,400 riders per hour.
-Unlike traditional roller coasters, Griffon's trains are floorless, allowing the riders' legs to dangle throughout the ride.
+This configuration allows the ride to achieve a theoretical hourly capacity of 1,400 riders.
+Unlike traditional coasters, Griffon's trains are floorless, allowing the riders' legs to dangle throughout the ride.
 Riders also experience up to 4 times the force of gravity.

 Reception

 Preston Wong from Hampton Roads said, "[The floorless trains] giv[e] riders a sense of vulnerability and, for those in the front row, an idea of what it must feel like to fly" and that enthusiasts would like the ride.
 Nicole Paitsel, Lisa Deaderick, and Joe Atkinson from Daily Press each rated the roller coaster for its vomiting and scream factors.
 Nicole and Lisa rated the vomiting factor a one (out of five) for the roller coaster's smoothness; Joe gave a four as he began feeling ill after his second ride.
 For the scream factor Nicole gave a five, Lisa gave a ten, and Joe gave a four.
 Mike from NewsPlusNotes praised the first drop for its freefall experience.

 In Griffon's opening year, it was voted the third best new ride for 2007 and the 27th best steel roller coaster in Amusement Today's Golden Ticket Awards.
-The roller coaster peaked at position 19 in 2010 when it tied with SheiKra, another Dive Coaster.
+It peaked at #19 in 2010 when it tied with SheiKra, another Dive Coaster.

 Griffon has also made several television appearances.
 It was featured on Discovery Channel's television series Build It Bigger and Travel Channel's television series' Bert the Conqueror and Insane Coaster Wars: World Domination.

 Incidents

-On August 5, 2010, five riders who sustained minor injuries were sent to a hospital after being hit with a 25 ft balloon while riding the roller coaster.
+On August 5, 2010, five riders sustained minor injuries and were sent to a hospital after colliding with a 25 ft balloon.
 The balloon was in the process of being deflated when it broke free and was carried into Griffon's path due to strong winds.

 On June 29, 2021, one of Griffon's trains carrying 28 riders stopped midride near the ground.
-All passengers were safely evacuated, and no injuries were reported.
+All passengers were safely evacuated and no injuries were reported.